 I need some crafts for the bible story, man in need.

 Need to know what story you need craft for.
 I have done some made up ones but they may not be your lesson plans.
-I look up on the net and get ideas but change it according to my need for I have a range of ages 5 to 8.

 I need Bible activity ideas (Sunday school) for toddlers.
 Thanks.